Mihir-Arjun/AI-Project-for-solving-the-Knapsack-Problem/README.md

 This project implements a genetic algorithm and a genetic algorithm using a local search in order to solve instances of the Knapsack Problem, an optimization problem where items with weights and values must be selected to maximize value while staying within a given weight limit.

+## Technical Setup

+To find out more about how this project has been set up and my findings please read the report available above.

 ## Usage

 1. Compile the Java files: This can be done by either running the main in your IDE of choice or executing the jar files.
 The command for those jar files are as follows: